cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Lyra Ubuntu Install.md

 > sudo ./upgrade_tool SSD

-Choose 2, I know it says EMMC, it is wrong, it is the SD Card.
+Choose 2, I know it says EMMC, it is wrong, it is the SD Card (Finding this out was a trial and error process.).
 If this fails, unplug the Lyra, press and hold the BOOT button and plug it in, then let go of the button.
 Now try to flash the Ubuntu image.

 > sudo ./upgrade_tool uf update.img